 What Are Some Common Mistakes to Avoid While Selling a House By Owner in Maryland?

 - Forget the MLS: If you try selling your home without the MLS, it’s like fishing in a lake without a rod.
-To get more visibility on 100+ major platforms like Zillow, Trulia, and Realtor.com, you must opt for a Flat Fee MLS listing in Maryland with Houzeo.
+Avoid limited exposure by opting for a Flat Fee MLS listing in Maryland with Houzeo.
+This ensures your home appears on 100+ major platforms like Zillow, Trulia, and Realtor.com.

 - Ignore Marketing: A home on sale without strong marketing is like the Inner Harbor without boats.
-In Maryland’s fiercely competitive market, high-quality photos and a well-written description are essential.
-You can add a free yard sign to reach drive-by traffic.
+Avoid low interest by investing in professional photography and a compelling description.
+You can also add a free yard sign to reach drive-by traffic.

-- Neglect Seller Disclosures: Skip any of the legal forms or the Maryland seller disclosure form, and you’ll be in a pickle soon.
+- Neglect Seller Disclosures: Skip any of the legal forms or the Maryland seller disclosure form, and you’ll be in a legal pickle.
 Ensure you complete all required disclosures and hire a Maryland real estate attorney to help with the process.

 - Fail to Negotiate Smartly: When a buyer makes a low offer, don’t fold.
 Hold firm on your price and terms.
 Buyers will test you—respond with the resolve of a Ravens linebacker defender.